Are you a cocoa-nut?

 Grated lemon zest, lemon puree, fresh basil from Jane’s garden and whipping cream for the lemon and basil ganache.

-The cream takes on the glorious purple as the blackcurrant, mint and cassis is heated up.
+The cream takes on the glorious purple as the blackcurrant, mint and cassis mixture is heated up.

 Add in the chocolate.